 When former San Francisco 49ers quarterback Colin Kaepernick took a knee to protest racial injustice and police brutality during the national anthem, many critics used Tillman's death in the Iraq War as an argument that Kaepernick, and the thousands of people who followed his lead, were wrong and disrespecting veterans.

-Marie Tillman wrote an op-ed for The Washington Post defending her husband as a “free thinker” who “would have engaged in thoughtful and respectful discourse” rather than meet Kaepernick’s protests with hate.
+After Kaepernick's critics began using her husband to prop up their arguments, Marie Tillman wrote an op-ed for The Washington Post defending her husband as a "free thinker" who "would have engaged in thoughtful and respectful discourse" rather than meet Kaepernick's protests with hate.

 "So while I still refuse to speak for Pat," she wrote.
 "I will speak as a widow, a wife, a mother, an American and, yes, a patriot."